 I conducted the first large, multi-institution survey of student technology use, which I wrote about in my book, Connecting to the Net.Generation: What Higher Education Professionals Need to Know about Today’s Students.
 In my second book, Using Emerging Technologies to Enhance Student Engagement my colleagues and I provided a comprehensive analysis of social media’s role in student engagement, technology’s potential to improve retention, and blogs’ potential to improve students’ writing and marketing skills.
-I’m currently working on my third book, Engaging students through social media: An evidence-based approach for educators.
+I just finished my third book, Engaging students through social media: An evidence-based approach for educators.

 My work has been cited in major news outlets such as the New York Times, NPR, PBS, NBC, Time, US News & World Report, USA Today, The Guardian, The Atlantic, Huffington Post, and Mashable.
 I have given talks, workshops, and lectures at almost 50 national and international conferences, universities, and organizations.
 I enjoy talking about how technology impacts colleges students, using social media in educationally-relevant ways, how social media influence identity development, parenting and social media, teaching students about privacy, using trace data to predict educational outcomes, and how students use social media to become more socially and academically integrated into their college or university environments.

 I earned my doctorate in education in counselor education from Penn State University.
 I also earned my master’s degree in clinical psychology from Penn State where I studied and conducted research in neuropsychology.
 I hold a bachelor’s degree in psychology from The University of Florida where I studied and conducted research in neuroscience.
 I am an associate professor of library science in the Purdue University Libraries and a fellow at the Berkman Center for Internet and Society where I work on the Youth and Media Project.
-Later in this semester, I will be joining the faculty of the Purdue University Libraries as an associate professor.
 My complete CV can be accessed here.